theolvq/spacestagram/README.md

 ## Intro

 We are expanding Shopify's business to the universe and fetching photos from outer space thanks to NASA's amazing Astronomy Picture Of the Day API.
-The app initially loads 10 pictures and is infinitely scrollable with 10 more pictures every time you reach the bottom of the page.
+The app initially loads 10 pictures and is infinitely scrollable with 10 more pictures every time the user reaches the bottom of the page.
 The live version of this app can be found at <https://spacestagram.theoleveque.com>.

 ## Running the project locally